silverstripe/cwp/docs/en/infrastructural-considerations.md

 pagenumber: 7
 -->

+# Infrastructural considerations

-# PHP execution time limit
+## PHP execution time limit

 The default execution limit on the PHP side is 30s.
 However it is possible to extend that time programmatically.
 When doing so, one has to consider the implications to an instance, and to the platform.

 <div class="warning" markdown='1'>
 Your publicly accessible URLs should never take a long time to process, as this leaves your instance open to denial of